Warsame-Egal/nba-live-tracker/README.md

 ### Caching Mechanism

 The backend stores each fetched scoreboard in the `scoreboard_snapshots` table.
-When a client requests `/api/v1/scoreboard`, the service first checks this table for a snapshot that was fetched within the last **60 seconds**.
-If such a snapshot exists, the cached data is returned immediately and the NBA API is bypassed.
-Otherwise the backend queries the NBA API, updates the snapshot table, and serves the fresh results.

-Each game in the scoreboard response is also saved to the `scoreboard_games` table.
+WebSocket connections use this cached data to broadcast live game updates.
+If a snapshot is older than **60 seconds**, the backend refreshes it from the NBA API before sending data to clients.

-You can retrieve these stored results via `/api/v1/scoreboard/games/db`.
+Each game in the scoreboard response is also saved to the `scoreboard_games` table for historical reference.

 Other endpoints cache their responses as well (`player_summary_cache`, `player_search_cache`, `schedule_cache`, `box_score_cache`, and
 `team_details_cache`).
 Cached rows are refreshed if the data is older than